Enlarged version: challenges to comprehension

 Activists and lobbyists use aspects of these techniques to exaggerate the importance of problems in order to evoke appropriate solutions.
 But usually this does not involve recommending problematic solutions -- except perhaps in humouristic demonstrations (as with Greenpeace).

 Another technique is to make a mockery of problematic democratic electoral processes -- notably by electing animals to public office.
 For example in the city of Hartlepool in the UK, a cartoon monkey mascot of the local football team was elected to mayor in 2002 -- increasing his majority ten-fold in 2005 (Poll swing suits monkey man, 2005).
 In France the dog "Saucisse" was placed on the ballot in opposition to President Jacques Chirac and chief rival Socialist Prime Minister Lionel Jospin -- but lost.
-A rhinoceros was elected as a member of São Paulo's city council in the 1950s.
+A dog has been elected mayor of a town in the USA, for the third time running (Duke the Great Pyrenees becomes mayor of Minnesota town again, SOTT, 25 Aug 2016).

 In the UK the Monster Raving Loony Party has put up candidates for elections since 1983.
 Led by Cornelius the First, a rhinoceros in the Montreal zoo, the Rhinoceros Party was a registered political party in Canada from 1963 to the 1990s -- matched from the 1980s to 1999 by the McGillicuddy Serious Party, a satirical political party in New Zealand.